 A second option is to packraft the Lakina River.
 See packraft trips for this info.
 Or drop me a note.

-is fun hike; not too hard, not too easy, and a little something for everyone.
+is a fun hike; not too hard, not too easy, and a little something for everyone.
 Like all the trips I run, the itinerary is somewhat fluid.
-Weather, hiker experience and many other factors determine the actual trip.
-But to give the web visitor a basic outline of how this trip might typically unfold, here’s a detailed look at the Hidden Creek route: for simplicity sake, I’ll assume the trip dates are Aug 1 – Aug 8.
+Weather, hiker experience, and many other factors determine the actual trip.
+But to give the web visitor a basic outline of how this trip might typically unfold, here’s a detailed look at the Hidden Creek route: for simplicity’s sake, I’ll assume the trip dates are Aug 1 – Aug 8.

 Realize everything here is simply an example.
 I’ve hiked this route, point to point, in under 2 days, and I’ve also spent 9 days doing this route.
-I feel a 5 daybackpacking trip (+ 2 days travel) is about perfect for this route.
-For a fun additional optin, consider packrafting from our pickup location down the Lakina River instead of flying back to McCarthy (experienced paddlers only).
+I feel a 5-day backpacking trip (+ 2 days travel) is about perfect for this route.
+For a fun additional option, consider packrafting from our pickup location down the Lakina River instead of flying back to McCarthy (experienced paddlers only).

-We’ll spend the day traveling to McCarthy, Wrangell – St. Elias National Park.
+We’ll spend the day traveling to McCarthy, Wrangell-St. Elias National Park.
 The drive typically takes about 8 hours, depending on stops, etc. We pass along the northern edge of the spectacular Chugach Mountains, following the Matanuska Valley, the open taiga forest of the Glenallen area.
 For lunch, we try to stop at the Golden Spruce Cabins, near Kenny Lake.
-The remaining leg of the drive is slow on the McCarthy Road, a 60 mile gravel road along what used to be the Rail Line in to McCarthy from Chitina.
-We should get some great views of the Copper and the Chitina River at the start of this leg.
-If the weather is favorable, we will also get great views of Mount Blackburn, Mount Wrangell, Mount Drum and Mount Sanford as pass by.
+The remaining leg of the drive is slow on McCarthy Road, a 60-mile gravel road along what used to be the Rail Line into McCarthy from Chitina.
+We should get some great views of the Copper and the Chitina Rivers at the start of this leg.
+If the weather is favorable, we will also get great views of Mount Blackburn, Mount Wrangell, Mount Drum, and Mount Sanford as pass by.